percona/everest-doc/docs/use/multi-namespaces.md

 ## Configure multiple namespaces

 You can configure multiple namespaces in Percona Everest.
-For detailed information on configuring multiple namespaces, see the [Installation](../install/installEverest.md#installation) section.

-!!! warning "Important"
 To have different operators in different namespaces, run the install command multiple times.
+See the following example for more details:

+    ??? info "Example: Installing various operators in different namespaces"

+        To install various operators in different namespaces, such as MySQL and MongoDB operator in namespaces dev and testing, and PostgreSQL operator in namespaces production and staging, run the following command:
+        {.power-number}

+        1.     everestctl install

+            ??? example "Expected output"

+                ```sh
+                ?
+Namespaces managed by Everest [comma separated] dev,testing
+                ?
+What operators do you want to install?
+MySQL, MongoDB
+                ```

-    For example, run the install command twice if you want the PXC operator in *namespace 1* and the PSMDB operator in *namespace 2*.
+        2. Rerun the `everestctl install` command to install the PostgreSQL operator in the production and staging namespaces.

+            ??? example "Expected output"

+                ```sh
+                ?
+Namespaces managed by Everest [comma separated] production,staging
+                ?
+What operators do you want to install?
+PostgreSQL
+                ```

 Go to Percona Everest UI and navigate to <i class="uil uil-cog"></i> **Settings > Namespaces**.
 A list of all the namespaces that you have created will appear here.